yaaminiv/yaaminiv.github.io/about.md

 permalink: /about/
 ---

-## About

-The Lab Notebook of Yaamini Venkataraman, a graduate student in the Roberts Lab at the University of Washington, Seattle.
+## The Lab Notebook of Yaamini Venkataraman, a graduate student in the Roberts Lab at the University of Washington, Seattle.

 *The short version:*